 When the black, green and gold went up on midnight August 5, 1962, this island was unknown and insignificant to most of the world, and even to those who lived here the word, ‘Jamaica’ evoked little emotion.

-Fifty five years later, we are famed planetwide for our vivid music and culture, and ‘Jamaica’ instantly induces a sense of spontaneous excitement and freedom of spirit.
+A few decades later, we are famed planetwide for our vivid music and culture, and ‘Jamaica’ instantly induces a sense of spontaneous excitement and freedom of spirit.

 Now world-influencing nations are usually old, big or rich.